DataDog/hiring-engineers/answers.md

     - Lets just run it and see what happens.. ack! more errors!
       ![more errors](/assets/apm/more_errors.png)
 #### Attempt 2: Let's try a Rails app!
-  - Okay lets change tracks and try doing this with a Ruby app...
+  - Okay lets change gears and try doing this with a Rails app...
   - I'll try making a quick new Rails app using instructions here: http://guides.rubyonrails.org/getting_started.html
   - First I run gem install rails in my terminal to get this:
     ![gem install rails](/assets/apm/gem_install_rails.png)
-  - then I run rails new blog to make an app called 'blog', and cd into it:
+  - Then I run rails new blog to make an app called 'blog', and cd into it:
     ![rails new blog](/assets/apm/rails_new_blog.png)
   - Then I boot up the rails server with: bin/rails server
     ![rails server](/assets/apm/boot_rails_server.png)
-  - and go to localhost:3000 to confirm that stuff works so far...
+  - And go to localhost:3000 to confirm that stuff works so far...
     ![localhost](/assets/apm/localhost.png)
-  - all right, lets quickly create a welcome page so the app does something...
+  - All right, lets quickly create a welcome page so the app does something...
     I run: bin/rails generate controller Welcome index in terminal to create a Welcome controller and "Index" action.
     ![welcome controller](/assets/apm/welcome_controller.png)
   - And then edit the text a user sees on the welcome page: